fastly/compute-js-static-publish/MIGRATING.md

 If you aren't moving away from Webpack just yet, check that your `webpack.config.js` is up-to-date:

 * Starting `v3.0.0`, we depend on `v1.0.0` of the `js-compute` library, which provides namespaced exports for Fastly features.
-To use them, you'll need to add a new `externals` array to the bottom if it doesn't exist already, and add the following entry:
+To use them, you'll need to add a new `externals` array to the bottom if it doesn't exist already, with the following entry:

   ```javascript